CycloneDX/sbom-utility/README.md

 #### Adding SBOM formats, schema versions and variants

-The utility uses the [`config.json`](./config.json) file to lookup supported formats and their associated versioned schemas.
+The utility uses the [`config.json`](./config.json) file (either the default, embedded version or the equivalent provided on the command line using `--config-schema` flag) to lookup supported formats and their associated versioned JSON schema files.
 To add another SBOM format simply add another entry to the `format` array in the root of the document:

 ```json
 {